EU 'unfazed' by antisemitic billboards despite Gaza war

 Some 10,000 Jewish people lived in Hungary and their "primary problem" was "the open antisemitism that the Orbán government has been engaging in for over a decade," said Hungarian liberal MEP Attila Ara-Kovács.

-And even Hungarian far-right MEP Márton Gyöngyösi said: "The paradox is that while the [billboard] campaign is clearly antisemitic, the Orbán government supports firmly Israel and the Netanyahu administration".
+Right-wing Hungarian MEP Márton Gyöngyösi said: "The paradox is that while the [billboard] campaign is clearly antisemitic, the Orbán government supports firmly Israel and the Netanyahu administration".

 For Vadai, Orbán was incoherent because he lacked any personal political vision.